Any parent will tell you bringing up children can be incredibly expensive.

 The U.S. government is essentially offering you a helping hand by reducing your tax burden because you have dependents you’re caring for.
 Better yet, the credit program is currently more inclusive than ever in terms of eligibility requirements.

-But first, let’s zoom in and explore exactly who is eligible for the child tax credit.
+Let’s zoom in and explore exactly who is eligible for the child tax credit.

 Who's Eligible for The Child Tax Credit?